November 22, 1963.

 We only tell them what they must know.
 Nothing more, nothing less.

 On that fateful November day fifty-three years ago, my world changed.
 A little girl two years younger than me and just a few days shy of turning six lost her father, and life was not fair.
-I could identify with losing a father, for I had lost mine a few months after turning five.
+Because I lost my father a few months after turning five, I could identify with losing a father.
 I remember wondering how this little girl named Caroline was going to face life.

 That evening and the next day, and the day following that, my mama continued to keep her conversations about the condition of the world and our country out of our hearing.
 That evening and the next day, and the day following that, mama listened to the news -and the weather- and we knew everything would be okay.